-Put Your Excess Cash to Work for Your Organization With Cash Management
+Cash Management: Put Your Excess Cash to Work

-Put Your Excess Cash to Work for Your Organization With Cash Management
+Cash Management: Put Your Excess Cash to Work

-Nonprofit organizations are often faced with the fortunate dilemma of having excess cash that is not needed for current operations but may not be right for long-term investing.
-Short-term Treasury bonds are attractive investments for this excess cash.
+Nonprofit organizations often face the fortunate dilemma of having excess cash not needed for current operations but may not be suitable for long-term investing.
+A conservative strategy to take advantage of low-risk investments that offer yield on your cash may be worth considering.

-How Can My Organization Benefit From a Cash Management Program?
+How Can My Nonprofit Benefit From a Cash Management Program?

-From a fiduciary perspective, efficiently allocating the cash on hand allows the decision-makers to demonstrate exceptional stewardship of the organization’s assets.
+From a fiduciary perspective, efficiently allocating cash helps the decision-makers demonstrate responsible stewardship of the organization’s assets.

 Here are a few areas to consider putting your cash to better use: